gvwilson/sdxjs/page-templates/index.md

 from a YAML header in the file itself, or from some mix of the two;
 for the moment,
-all we need to know is that
-we wil pass them into the expansion function as an object:
+we will just pass them into the expansion function as an object:

 <%- include('/inc/file.html', {file: 'example-call.js'}) %>

 ## How can we keep track of values?

 Speaking of variables,
-we need a way to keep track of their current values:
+we need a way to keep track of their current values;
-"current", because the value of a loop variable changes each time we go around the loop.
+we say "current" because the value of a loop variable changes each time we go around the loop.
-We also need to maintain multiple sets of variables so that we can nest loops.
+We also need to maintain multiple sets of variables so that variables used inside a loop don't conflict with ones used outside it.
+(We don't actually "need" to do this---we could just have one global set of variables---but experience teaches us that if all our variables are global, all of our programs will be buggy.)

-The standard solution is to create a stack of lookup tables.
+The standard way to manage variables is to create a stack of lookup tables.
 Each <g key="stack_frame">stack frame</g> is an object with names and values;
 when we need to find a variable, we look through the stack frames in order to find the uppermost definition of that variable..